 The second thing I was concerned about was Caleb and his transition.
+I wanted to know how to prepare a two year old for a new baby.
 Caleb is a great and fairly easy toddler but he can be needy, high strung, and opinionated.
 I didn’t know how those personality traits would work when a new baby was on the scene.
 Once again, my fears were pointless.
 Things have gone so much more smoothly than I could have hoped for and Caleb simply adores his baby brother.

 I’m not saying we did everything right in preparing Caleb for the birth of his little buddy and I’m sure a portion of the ease in the transition is just Caleb’s personality and love of babies but I know being intentional about the change definitely played a part!

 How to Prepare Your Toddler for a Baby Before Baby Arrives

 From the time I found out I was pregnant until the day Josiah was born, Nate and I talked about the baby in mama’s tummy with Caleb all the freaking time!
 Since he didn’t talk very much yet it was safe to tell him about the baby without the concern that everyone we met would know about it before we were prepared to tell people.
 As my stomach grew, so did Caleb’s interest in the baby in mama’s belly.
 He kissed it, said goodnight to it, cuddled it, and knew its name was Jojo.
 His excitement grew and grew as we began telling him that his brother was going to come out and play soon.